-The Trinidad and Tobado Forensic Science Centre (TTFSC) has a staff establishment of thirty (30) permanent and twenty-five (25) contract officer positions, and is headed by a Director.
-The Forensic Science services is essentially responsible for the following:
+The Trinidad and Tobago Forensic Science Centre (TTFSC) has a staff establishment of thirty (30) permanent and twenty-five (25) contract positions, and is headed by a Director.
+The Forensic Science Centre is responsible for the following:

-- identification of: 1.
+- 1. identification of:

-- illicit drugs (narcotics, psychotropic) in seized material; a)
+- a) illicit drugs (narcotics, psychotropic) in seized material;

-- fire accelerants; b)
+- b) fire accelerants;

+- c) explosive residues;

-- explosive residues; c) d) corrosives;
+- d) corrosives;

-- e)
+- e) fragments of wood and other plant material;

-- fragments of wood and other plant material; f) faecal, saliva and other body fluid stains;
+- f) faecal, saliva and other body fluid stains;

-- the work of various office machines; q)
+- g) the work of various office machines;

-- devices as firearms or ammunition; h)
+- h) devices as firearms or ammunition;

-- cutting instruments and other tools from examination of tool-mark. identification and grouping/ comparison of:
+- i) cutting instruments and other tools from examination of tool-mark.

+- 2. identification and grouping/ comparison of:

 - a) blood and bloodstains;

-- semen and seminal stains; b)
+- b) semen and seminal stains;

-- various evidential materials (e.g., soil, paint, glass); c)
+- c) various evidential materials (e.g., soil, paint, glass);

-- handwriting and typewriting; and d)
+- d) handwriting and typewriting; and

 - e) inks, paper, adhesives, etc.

-- 3 examination of
+- 3. examination of

-- currency notes; a) - firearms, projectiles and cartridge cases to determine weapon used. b) - 4 restoration of erased identification numbers (e.g., chassis and engine numbers of motor vehicles); 5 identification and guantitation of poisonous substances in human body fluids and viscera) and in - food, water and agricultural, pharmaceutical and household products; - 6 determination of alcohol (ethanol) content in blood: - drug screening of blood and urine for narcotics and psychotropic; 7. - 8 hair and fiber identification and comparison: - detection of alterations on documents: 9. - deciphering of indented writing; and 10. - estimation of firing distances in shooting cases.
-11.
+- a) currency notes;

+- b) firearms, projectiles and cartridge cases to determine weapon used.

+- 4. restoration of erased identification numbers (e.g., chassis and engine numbers of motor vehicles);

+- 5. identification and quantitation of poisonous substances in human body fluids and viscera) and in food, water and agricultural, pharmaceutical and household products;

+- 6. determination of alcohol (ethanol) content in blood;

+- 7. drug screening of blood and urine for narcotics and psychotropic substances;

+- 8. hair and fiber identification and comparison;

+- 9. detection of alterations on documents;

+- 10. deciphering of indented writing; and

+- 11. estimation of firing distances in shooting cases.